-The puzzle in letters: this is what inspired Ryo Shimizu in his winning work, Altering Letters to find out, do letters divide or connect us?
+The puzzle in letters: this is what inspired Ryo Shimizu in his winning work, Altering Letters to find out if letters divide or connect us.

-Your project of altering letters earned you the artist of the year title at LICC in 2019.
+Your project of Altering Letters earned you the Artist of the Year title at the LICC Awards in 2019.
 It is a very unique undertaking: strokes are taken out of Japanese writings in a gallery space so that they resemble other languages too.
 What is the idea behind that?

 While letters create points of contact with others, they also have the hidden potential of dividing.
 I am interested in this ambiguity of letters.